 One of the most underrated aspects of this romantic city is a large number of public parks.
 Vondelpark, Westerpark, Rembrandt park are some of the most famous names on the list.

 We missed these and instead, we spotted an obscure park while on our way to IBIS city south in Amsterdam Zuid.
 I never heard about it but it looked like a dream, so we decided we would take a stroll in the evening.
 There were hardly five people we could see in the park even on a Saturday evening.
 We watched as the Goose crossed the path and a puppy went around amicably.
 When in Amsterdam keep an eye on these nooks and corners of the city to discover such hidden gems.

 A three-day trip and six months of meticulous research do not make me an expert on Amsterdam.
 However, based on the comments from locals, I feel we really did experience the best of Amsterdam in 3 days.
 Of course, I also have my Netherlands expert aunt to thank for.

-Hotel + Breakfast buffet – ~Rs.22000 (costliest city on our Europe itinerary especially in April)
+- Hotel + Breakfast buffet – ~Rs.22000 (the costliest city on our Europe itinerary especially in April)

-Disclaimer – The post contains affiliate links which means I will be eligible for some commission if you make any purchase through these links, at no additional cost to you.
+Disclaimer – All photographs are original and owned by us unless otherwise mentioned.
+Do not reproduce any of these without permission.
+I update the post from time to time with the latest details.
+The post contains affiliate links which means I will be eligible for some commission if you make any purchase through these links, at no additional cost to you.
 Yes, you get the same discounts and experience as you’d get otherwise.